Dynamo Dresden: Consolidation (2006–present)

 Dynamo were back in the Regionalliga with the immediate aim of promotion, yet, despite a successful start, Peter Pacult left the club after six matches for a chance to manage his former club, Rapid Vienna.
 He was replaced by Norbert Meier, but Dynamo could not keep up their promotion bid, and finished seventh, due in part to poor away form.
-Another re-organisation of the league structure was looming, and Dynamo knew they'd have to finish in the top-10 to qualify for the new national 3.
+Another re-organisation of the league structure was approaching and Dynamo knew they would have to finish in the top-10 to qualify for the new national 3.
 Liga.
-A number of former star players returned, including Lars Jungnickel, Marek Penksa and Maik Wagefeld, but results were not consistent, and Meier was sacked, replaced by former coach Eduard Geyer.
+A number of former players returned, including Lars Jungnickel, Marek Penksa and Maik Wagefeld, but results were inconsistent, and Meier was dismissed, replaced by former coach Eduard Geyer.
 Dynamo secured qualification on the last day, finishing eighth, but Geyer was dismissed due to disagreements with the board.
 In 2007, the club reverted to the name SG Dynamo Dresden.

-The club turned to Ruud Kaiser, a Dutchman with a good reputation at youth level, as Geyer's replacement.
-They played in the first ever match of the third Liga, beating Rot-Weiß Erfurt 1–0 with a goal from Halil Savran, but results were not consistent, and they could only finish in mid-table.
-The 2009–10 season began badly, and, with Dynamo in relegation trouble, Kaiser was sacked and replaced by Matthias Maucksch, a former player who had had some success with the reserve team.
-Maucksch managed to drag the team away from relegation, and finished the season in 12th place.
-Maucksch led the team to contention for a playoff place during the 2010–11 season, but was sacked in April after a run of five games without a win, and was replaced by Ralf Loose.
+The club turned to Ruud Kaiser, a Dutchman, as Geyer's replacement.
+They played in the first ever match of the third Liga, defeating Rot-Weiß Erfurt 1–0 with a goal from Halil Savran, but results were inconsistent, and they could only finish in mid-table.
+The 2009–10 season began poorly, and Kaiser was dismissed and subsequently replaced by Matthias Maucksch, a former player who had had some success with the reserve team.
+Maucksch guided the team away from relegation, and the club finished the season in 12th place.
+Maucksch led the team to contention for a playoff place during the 2010–11 season, but was dismissed in April after a run of five games without a win, and was replaced by Ralf Loose.
 Loose ended the season unbeaten and secured third place, and a playoff against VfL Osnabrück which Dynamo won 4–2 on aggregate to earn promotion to the 2.
 Bundesliga.